 If you’ve ever dealt with a real estate agent and waited months for your house to sell, it’s an appealing offer.
 But is it worth it?
 Watch the following video for my take.
 Or, if you prefer, scroll down to read the full transcript to find out what I said.

 You also can learn how to send in a question of your own below.

 For more information on this topic, check out “How to Price Your Home So It Sells for Top Dollar” and “12 Ways to Blow Your Home Sale.”
 You can also go to the search at the top of this page, put in the words “real estate” or “home selling” and find plenty of information on this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.

 Don’t want to watch?
 Here’s what I said in the video

-Hello, everyone, and welcome to the one-minute money manager.
+Hello, everyone, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson.
-Here’s the deal: You ask a money question, and if I can’t answer it in less than a minute, you probably didn’t need to know it anyway.
+Here’s the deal: You ask a money question, and if I can’t answer it in less than two minutes, you probably didn’t need to know it anyway.